 Photo Credit: @tabetha_and_co

 The thought of chunky highlights might send shivers down your spine, but hear us out!
-Unlike its ‘90s counterpart, modern-day chunky highlights are dramatic and blended.
-Ask your colorist for two face-framing streaks to really stay on trend for 2020.
+Unlike its '90s counterpart, modern-day chunky highlights are dramatic and blended.
+Ask your colorist for two face-framing streaks to really stay on trend for 2026.

 Photo Credit: @thesalteblond

 If you’re not ready for an entirely lighter hue, ask your colorist for balayage to add subtle pops of color throughout your mane.
 This will give you just enough of a change without committing to something completely different.
+It’s truly the key to achieving that signature seamless bronde blend.

 Photo Credit: @charonawhite